DIY Gas Water Heater Repair Guide: Tips and Tricks for Homeowners

 Did you check if the gas valve is working?

-Problem #2: Lack of oxygen
+Problem #2: Lack of Oxygen

 For the proper operation of gas water heaters, fresh air needs to be delivered for complete gas combustion.
 The air should enter the gas chamber from the base of the unit and enter the flue vent from below the draft hood.